Best Peruvian Amazon River Cruises

 Cons: Can fill up far in advance as it’s a common choice for large companies’ group trips where they charter out the whole vessel.

-DELFIN I Delfin I offers the most intimate Amazon cruise experience, with only 4 oversized suites, making it a perfect option as a charter for a family, a group of friends or for a couple looking for a more exclusive experience.
-All suites have spacious terraces, which make for the perfect spot to enjoy your morning coffee listening to the birds and sounds of the jungle waking up or take in the colorful Amazon sunset as you watch pink river dolphins jump out of the water around you.
+DELFIN I Delfin I offers the most intimate experience of the Peruvian Amazon River cruises, with only 4 oversized suites, making it a perfect option as a charter for a family, a group of friends, or a couple looking for a more exclusive experience.
+All suites have spacious terraces, which make for the perfect spot to enjoy your morning coffee while listening to the birds and sounds of the jungle waking up, or to take in the colorful Amazon sunset, as you watch pink river dolphins jump out of the water around you.
 Two of the suites even boast private cold water whirlpools on the terrace for a refreshing dip after a hot afternoon exploring the depths of the jungle.

 • Size: 4 suites / Up to 12 passengers